ibm-cloud-docs/vpc/vni-add-fip.md

 Floating IP addresses are IP addresses that are provided by the system and are reachable from the public internet.
 A floating cannot be attached to a virtual network interface if that virtual network interface is attached to a share mount target.
 {: shortdesc}

-You can attach floating IPs to a VNI with the UI, CLI, API, or Terraform.
+You can attach floating IPs to a VNI with the console, CLI, API, or Terraform.

-## Attaching a floating IP to a virtual network interface in the UI
+## Attaching a floating IP to a virtual network interface in the console
 {: #vni-add-fip-ui}
 {: ui}